Brexit: how will it affect your business?

 The end is nigh?

 On 25th November, there is a planned EU summit to agree the final version of the plan which includes a 21 month ‘transition’ period to allow for a smooth exit of Britain from the EU.
-However, following the agreement of the text on 14th November by the UK government, MP’s have been resigning and rumours of calling for a confident vote are arising.
+However, following the agreement of the text on 14th November by the UK government, MP’s have been resigning and rumours of calling for a confident vote are rising.

 Theresa May is confident in her plan and is continuing to push it however, we could very easily end up with no deal and then it’s anyone’s guess what will happen!